 This workshop is titled, Abrupt Climate Change: How Will You Show Up During Humanity's Final Chapter?
-It requires about eight hours of time in a group of humans numbering between two and twenty (inclusive).
-We offer it online and in person, as described below.
+It requires about eight hours of time in a group of humans numbering between 6 and 16 (inclusive).
+We offer it in person, as described below.

 Goal: Help participants identify what they love as they pursue excellence in their lives

 - Identify how civilization impacts the living planet

 - Acquire skills to deal with anticipatory grief at scale

 - Recognize the modern cultural perspective with respect to the sanity of civilization

 - Discover how to break the shackles of culture